strblr/pegase/README.md

 ### Directives

-Directives are higher-order functions defined in plugins with the following signature:
+Directives are functions defined in plugins with the following signature:

 ```ts
 (parser: Parser, ...args: Array<any>) => Parser
 ```

 **They transform a `Parser` into a new `Parser`.** The first `parser` argument is the parser the directive is applied to.
-The `args` array are the additional arguments passed to the directive with the bracketed parameter syntax.
+The `args` array are the additional arguments passed to the directive with the bracketed argument syntax.
 These arguments can include tag arguments.

 ```js
 peg`a @dir`